Minor Mergers and Acquisitions

 - Broadening minor

-- Having good knowledge of how M&A works from both theoretical and practical perspectives.
+- Having good knowledge of how M&A works from both theoretical and practical perspectives so that the student is able to describe and discuss the entire process of a merger or acquisition.

 - Being able to analyze a real-world M&A transaction rigorously and form an opinion about it.